suvraadeep/BASH-AGENT-LANGGRAPH/output_markdown/research_info.md

 ---

-Question: Should the script recursively search subdirectories?
+Question: Should subdirectories be recursively searched?

 Answer:
-I don’t know.
+Yes, `mdeltree` recursively deletes MS-DOS directory and its contents.

 ---